Signs and Symptoms of Scleroderma

 - Pseudo-obstruction (not a true blockage, caused by nerve and muscle damage)

 When the heart is involved, symptoms may include shortness of breath, palpitations, and chest pain.
-About 33% of patients develop fluid around the heart (pericardial effusion).
+About 33 percent of patients develop fluid around the heart (pericardial effusion).

 Involvement of the kidneys can cause the sudden onset of extremely high blood pressure (hypertension), which is called malignant hypertension.
 This condition, which may be life threatening, occurs more often in patients with diffuse scleroderma, during the first 5 years of the disease.
 Prior to the development of Angiotensin-converting enzyme (ACE) inhibitors, kidney (renal) involvement was the leading cause of death in patients with systemic sclerosis.